gemesa/phantom-pass/docs/src/18-virtual-machine-instruction.md

 !5 = !{!"Homebrew clang version 21.1.8"}
 ```

-If we load the binaries into Ghidra, we can see that `_compute` is harder to understood than without the VM.
+If we load the binaries into Ghidra, we can see that `_compute` is harder to understand than without the VM.
 Still, this is a very basic VM, so it can be reversed rather quickly.

 Before: